RAPiD-Seg: Range-Aware Pointwise Distance Distribution Networks for 3D LiDAR Segmentation: Conclusion and Discussion

 This paper presents a novel \textbf{R}ange-\textbf{A}ware \textbf{P}o\textbf{i}ntwise \textbf{D}istance Distribution ({\pddshort}) feature and the {\ourmodel} network for LiDAR segmentation, adeptly overcoming the constraints of single-modal LiDAR methods.
 The rigid transformation invariance and enhanced focus on local details of {\pddshort} significantly boost segmentation accuracy. {\ourmodel} integrates a two-stage training approach with reflectivity-guided 4D distance metrics and a class-aware nested AE, achieving SoTA results on the SemanticKITTI and nuScenes datasets.
 Notably, our single-modal method surpasses the performance of multi-modal methods, indicating the superior efficacy of {\pddshort} features even compared to other modalities, including RGB and range images.

-Our {\pddshort} features hold significant potential for application in various tasks such as point cloud registration, semi-/weakly- supervised learning, and extend to promising applications in multi-modal research in the future.
+\textls[-20]{Our {\pddshort} features hold significant potential for application in various tasks such as object detection~\cite{li2024traildet}, point cloud registration, semi-/weakly- supervised learning, and extend to promising applications in multi-modal research in the future.}